 What do you think of personality tests?
-I am a fan of those and I’ve done quite a few of them for fun.
+I am a fan of them and I’ve done quite a few for fun.
 If you like them too and you’re a creative, then you’ll love this fun and simple test Adobe has just released.
 Through a series of slightly abstract questions, you’ll get to reveal what kind of a creative you are.
 Ready?

 I’m a full-time photographer, I take photos for a living.
 It’s my main source of income.
 Its how I pay the rent, keep the lights on and put food on the table.
 The problem when you work for money, specifically when you get paid for your photography, is that you are no longer in full control.